Specialist flea treatments - Gold Coast

 Regular vacuuming is always a good idea and keeping pets off furniture and out of bedrooms makes sense from a hygiene point of view.
 However, the best way to keep fleas out of your home is to keep your pet's flea treatment up to date.

 More flea information...

-By understanding the flea life-cycle you can understand how, when and why you can suddenly get a flea outbreak.
-It all starts when the female flea bites an animal for a blood meal, which she needs to lay eggs
+By understanding the flea life cycle you can understand how, when and why you can suddenly get a flea outbreak.
+It all starts when the female flea bites an animal for a blood meal, which she needs to lay eggs.

 Eggs are laid on the animal, but the eggs are not very sticky and easily fall off.
-The eggs are spread wherever the pet goes, with the greatest concentration of eggs in the areas where the pet rests
+The eggs are spread wherever the pet goes, with the greatest concentration of eggs in the areas where the pet rests.

 Young fleas actually look like thin, small hairy maggots.
-They will hide in the carpet, cracks in floorboards or in the sand in moist, shady areas outside (typically sandy soils) - under trees, under the house - pet resting areas.
-Flea larvae need a warm humid environment to survive, which is why the warmer months make up the main flea season.
+They will hide in the carpet, cracks in floorboards or in the sand in moist, shady areas outside (typically sandy soils) – under trees, under the house – and pet resting areas.
+Flea larvae need a warm, humid environment to survive, which is why the warmer months make up the main flea season.

 When the larvae are ready to develop into adult fleas, they make a hard pupae.
 They can survive in this pupae for many months, only jumping out when they feel the vibrations of an animal walking by.
 Treatments don't always kill all the pupae, so a few fleas can still appear after a treatment, but when the fleas jump out they will be killed by the residual treatment in the carpet and any treated areas.